An epicurean adventure to: France

 - To test the oil, drop a few crumbs into it.
 If the crumbs sizzle and start cooking immediately, it means the oil is hot enough and ready for use.
 Turn the heat down to medium.

-How to make the garlic mayo dipping sauce
+To make the garlic mayo dressing

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.